Gravity particles from Warped Extra Dimensions, predictions for LHC

-The proposition of a non factorizable geometry with one small spatial extra dimension was made on \cite{Randall:1999ee}, the authors exploited a universe scenario with one compact Extra Dimension, the compactification scheme of this dimension allows us to be describe the ED as a line segment between two four dimensional branes, known as Planck and TeV brane (see figure \ref{fig:ED}).
-The presence of a negative five dimensional cosmological constant ($\Lambda_{bulk}$) and tensions between the two branes (with the strength $\Lambda_{TeV/Planck}$) produces a exponential warp factor along the compactifyed Extra Dimension.
-If the Standard Model Higgs doublet is localized on TeV brane the exponential warp naturally address the hierarchy problem. \\

-To state the above paragraph on mathematical terms we set off the most general solution form that solves the classical Einstein's motion equations and holds 4D Poincare\'{e} invariance:
+A proposition of a non factorizable geometry with one small spatial extra dimension was made on \cite{Randall:1999ee}, the authors exploited a universe scenario with one compact Extra Dimension, the compactification scheme of this dimension allows us to be describe the ED as a line segment between two four dimensional branes, known as Planck and TeV brane (see figure \ref{fig:ED}).
+In this background the most general solution form to solve the classical Einstein motion equations maintaining 4D Poincare\'{e} invariance is:

-Where $\mu\nu = 1,...,4$ are the 4D indexes.
+where $\mu\nu = 1,...,4$ are the 4D indexes $\phi$ the coordinate for the fifth dimension.
 The full classical action reads:

-Where $S_{Gravity}$ is the bulk gravitational action, $S_{Matter}$ is the action matter fields, we consider separatelly from $S_{Gravity}$ the pieces of gravitational action confined on the branes, we denoted them by $S_{TeV/Planck}$.
+where $S_{Gravity}$ is the bulk gravitational action, $S_{Matter}$ is the action matter fields, we consider separately from $S_{Gravity}$ the pieces of gravitational action confined on the branes, we denoted them by $S_{TeV/Planck}$.
 The gravitational part of the action can be written as: